 For decades, dolphins in the Eastern Tropical Pacific Ocean were intentionally chased and netted by tuna fishermen to catch the tuna that swim beneath dolphin schools.
 More than seven million dolphins were killed by the purse-seine tuna fleets, the largest killing of marine mammals in history.

 In 1988, we provided the world with the first video footage of dolphins dying in tuna nets.
-In 1990, we established the Dolphin Safe tuna program, setting the worldwide standards to stop the setting of nets on dolphins.
-More than 90 percent of the world’s tuna companies are now committed to Dolphin Safe fishing practices, and the Dolphin Safe label is now on canned tuna in markets throughout the world.
-We maintain the International Dolphin Safe Monitoring Program, with monitors around the world covering more than 500 companies, to ensure that tuna is caught without chasing or netting of dolphins.
-Dolphin deaths in tuna nets have declined by 99 percent.
+In 1990, we established the Dolphin Safe tuna program, setting the worldwide standards to stop the chasing, killing and setting of nets on dolphins.
+More than 95 percent of the world’s tuna companies are now committed to Dolphin Safe fishing practices, and the Dolphin Safe label is now on canned tuna in markets throughout the world.
+We maintain the International Dolphin Safe Monitoring Program, with monitors covering more than 800 companies in 76 countries around the world, to ensure that tuna is caught without chasing or netting of dolphins.
+Dolphin deaths in tuna nets have declined by 99 percent since 1990.

 Mexican, Venezuelan, and Colombian tuna fleets continue to chase, net, and drown thousands of dolphins annually.
 Mexico is fighting to overturn the Dolphin Safe tuna label, going to the World Trade Organization and the U.S. Congress to change U.S. laws so they can falsely label their tuna—stained by the blood of dolphins—as Dolphin Safe.
-Earth Island Institute is fighting to prevent that from happening.
-Earth Island Istitute is also active in stopping bycatch of non-target species in tuna nets and in stopping fishermen from killing dolphins for shark bait.
+And, to the surprise of many, the Marine Stewardship Council falsely certified Mexican dolphin-deadly fisheries as “sustainable".
+Earth Island Institute is working to address each of these issues, as well as bycatch of non-target species in tuna nets and in stopping fishermen from killing dolphins for shark bait.

 Check here for the latest approved Dolphin Safe companies, updated monthly.Check List Here